Fine Art

 She began in her early childhood, using every opportunity to express her universe artistically

-With the help of her Iranian mother, who recognized her talent early on, she began to work with oil colours at the age of 14.
+She began to work with oil colours at the age of 14.

 Her first name, Shabnam, means morning dew in Farsi, the Persian language.
 Thus, the fascination of water led Shabnam Miller to use the colour blue frequently in her early works.